pcodeclan/week_4_book_shop_project/documentation/readme.md

 V 1.38 - Fixed the calculate markup method within books.rb.
 And implemented it successfully in the view.

 V 1.39 - Fixed check stock condition method in books.rb.
 Added .round function to markup.

+V 1.40 - Added code to books/edit.rb.
+Added edit button to books/index and books/show.

+V 1.41 - Fixed Delete on books.
+Added £ signs to any currency boxes.

+V 1.42 - When creating a new book, inactive publishers are not shown.